nkb-bd/wp-debug-log-config-tool/readme.txt

 3. **Safe Mode and settings screens**

 == Changelog ==

+= 3.0.7 =
+- New: Emergency Log Viewer — an optional, password-protected page that lets you read the debug log even when the site is down with a fatal error and wp-admin is unreachable.
+Enable it and set credentials under Settings, then bookmark the URL.
+- Fixed: log timestamps are now shown in your own (browser) timezone, and the relative "x minutes ago" label always matches the exact-time tooltip.
+- Fixed: historical log entries written in the standard WordPress format no longer show today's date; the original date and time are preserved.
+- Improved: success and confirmation messages now stay on screen long enough to read.

 = 3.0.6 =
 - Fixed: AJAX requests for removed or unknown actions no longer surface as a critical PHP error in wp-admin.
 The router now returns a JSON 404 and logs the attempt instead of throwing an uncaught exception.